Tax payers with minor procedural default will not be prosecuted: Sitharaman

 New Delhi, Sep 14: In a big relief to the small taxpayers, Finance Minister Nirmala Sitharaman on Saturday said small offences do not need to go through the prosecution rank.

-'Whether or not an income tax error has to be prosecuted will be decided on the basis of the quantum and severity of the offence.
+"Whether or not an income tax error has to be prosecuted will be decided on the basis of the quantum and severity of the offence.
 Minor errors will be exempt from prosecution,'' the FM said.

-She said prosecutions in defaults below Rs 25 lakh will be initiated only after an approval from a collegium comprising two senior officials.
+She said prosecutions in defaults below Rs 25 lakh will be initiated only after approval from a collegium comprising two senior officials.
 "It is not that just because someone wants to start prosecution that he/she will be allowed to do so," Nirmala Sitharaman said.

 Inflation under control, clear signs of revival in factory output: Sitharaman